Credal-ai/fern-docs/fern/docs/pages/platform/sso.md

 ## Setup

 To configure SAML/SCIM for your Credal deployment, please contact your dedicated Credal team.
-Our team will work with you to:
+Our team will send you an automated self-serve setup tutorial to,

 1. Configure your identity provider settings
 2. Set up SAML assertions and attribute mapping
-3. Enable SCIM provisioning endpoints
+3. Enable SCIM provisioning
-4. Test the integration thoroughly
+4. Test the integration
-5. Provide ongoing support

-**Contact your Credal team** to get started with SAML/SCIM configuration.
+We are available to assist with setup.
+Contact your Credal team to get started with SAML/SCIM configuration.

-## Security Considerations

-- SAML/SCIM provides enterprise-grade security with detailed audit logging
-- User permissions are synced with your existing access controls
-- Session management follows your organization's security policies
-- All authentication flows are encrypted and comply with industry standards